marqpeo/WeatherSandApp/README.md

 Well, I really hope so, because this app will help you to know the average weather forecast values from different sources.
 You can find your city, see it's forecast for a week, save it locally and/or use your geoposition for check the weather.

-At the moment it's a very first version of the app(a little crude).
-But stay tuned!
-The work doesn't stop.

 [The api that this application is based on.](https://github.com/marqpeo/WeatherSandAPI)